 I voiced my concern about what was happening to us and he agreed that it would be a good idea to cut the cable.
 As an alternative to watching T.V., we came up with the following:

 1. Playing Board Games: My husband is a Scrabble and Monopoly fanatic.
 I prefer Connect Four and Checkers.
 Instead of looking to CSI Miami or Law & Order for entertainment, we can dust off the old board games and get into some healthy competition.
+If you need hints, try this word unscrambler.

 2. Discussing Articles and Books: Back when we were dating, my husband and I would send each other interesting articles based on our respective interests.
 He tended to send me articles on African Politics and Entrepreneurship; I sent articles on Behavioral Economics, Philosophy, Personal Finance, and Black Studies.
 Without TV to steal our time, we can actually share our thoughts and possibly get into some heated (and sexy) debates.